sivaganeshthotasl/roboshop_documentation/Catalogue.md

 The username roboshop is chosen because it matches the project name.

+**Note: "We create a system user like roboshop to run applications with limited privileges.
+Running applications as root is risky because any vulnerability can compromise the entire system.
+Using a dedicated user follows the principle of least privilege and improves security."**

 We store the application in a standard location, as per the organization’s common practice.

 **Lets setup an app directory**